fission/fission.io/content/en/blog/demystifying-fission-http-requests.md

 That's the job of the [Fission Router](/docs/architecture/router).

 Fission Router acts as a bridge between triggers and functions.
-It forwards HTTP requests to functions pods.
+It forwards HTTP requests to function pods.
 If a function pod is already running, the router will route the request to the pod, else it will request for one from the [executor](/docs/architecture/executor).

 {{< figure src="https://platform9.com/wp-content/uploads/2019/01/diagram_how-fission-works.png" alt="Fission architecture.
 Courtesy: platform9.com" height="600" width="800">}} Fission architecture.
 Courtesy: platform9.com